Informo/slides-lightning-talks/slides.md

     + Hides users' IP
     + Uses HTTPS (harder to track)
     + Data is synchronised across the federation
+    + Each server keeps a copy of all data sent
 - Anybody can host a node
 - We can keep track of existing nodes